-- There is ongoing transmission of Zika virus in parts of the United States, including southern Florida.
+- There is ongoing transmission of Zika virus in parts of the United States, including southern Florida and Cameron County in Texas.
 Check the Australian Government

 Department of Health website for information regarding affected areas.
 Travellers can also obtain the latest information regarding affected areas in the United States at the

-- Before boarding a United States-bound aircraft or vessel, all Australian passport-holders eligible to travel to the United States under the Visa Waiver Program (VWP) must apply for an Electronic System for Travel Authorisation (ESTA) through the
+- Before boarding a US-bound aircraft or vessel, all Australian passport-holders eligible to travel to the United States under the Visa Waiver Program (VWP) must apply for an Electronic System for Travel Authorisation (ESTA) through the

 official ESTA website.
 See

 - With limited exceptions, Australians who have travelled to Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen since 1 March 2011 must apply for a US visa as they are no longer eligible to have an ESTA or enter the United States under the VWP.
 This also applies to dual nationals of some of these countries.
 See

 Entry and exit.

 Travel Smart for general advice for all travellers.

 Entry and exit

 On 21 March 2017, the US Government announced enhanced security procedures for passengers from certain airports which are "last point of departure" to the United States, requiring all personal electronic devices (PEDs) larger than a cell phone or smart phone to be in checked baggage.
 For further information, including a list of the airports affected, visit the US Department of Homeland Security website.
 If you need more information about how this may affect your flight, contact your airline or travel provider.